Jyotikakakar/CSE291/README.md

 # Meeting Summarizer Agent

 A Python application that uses Google's Gemini AI to analyze meeting transcripts and extract key information like decisions, action items, and risks.
+This is a Phase 1 implementation focused on meeting summarization.

 ## Quick Start with Docker (Recommended)